 How much effort does it take to put out your school newsletter?
 You search for content ideas.
 You beg, plead, and bribe faculty members into contributing to the process.
 You scramble to pull it all together and get it in PDF format.
-Then you email it out to your students, teachers, and parents.
+Then you email it out to your parents.
 Does the process sound familiar?

 What happens next?
 Does anyone read it?
 Do you get any feedback?
 Does it disappear into a black hole?
 Maybe you've got the best-written articles and artful photos in your newsletter, but it's not generating much interest much less reaction.